pexe99/pexe99.github.io/README.md

 > **Inspired by [gatsby-starter-hoodie](https://github.com/devHudi/gatsby-starter-hoodie) and Notion.**

-Developed a big fan of Notion.
+Developed by a big fan of Notion.

 ## Tech Stack